Edward Paget: Career

+Soldier

-Born the fourth son of Henry Paget, 1st Earl of Uxbridge, Edward Paget became a cornet in the 1st Regiment of Life Guards in 1792.
-He was Member of Parliament (MP) for Caernarvon Boroughs from 1796 to 1806.
+Edward Paget became a cornet in the 1st Regiment of Life Guards in 1792.

-In 1808, he was with John Moore in Gothenburg assist the Swedish in the Finnish War.
+In 1808, he was with John Moore in Gothenburg to assist the Swedish in the Finnish War.
 Moore's disagreements with Gustavus IV soon led to their being sent home where they were ordered to Portugal.

-He served in the British Army during the Peninsular War commanding the reserve at the Battle of Corunna in 1809 and then conducting the advance to Oporto in 1809, during which he lost his right arm.
+He served in the British Army during the Peninsular War commanding the reserve at the Battle of Corunna in 1809 and then conducting the advance to Porto in 1809, during which he lost his right arm.
 He was second in command under Arthur Wellesley, 1st Duke of Wellington in 1811 and was captured by French cavalry in 1812 and kept a prisoner for two years until the end of the War.